ajeldorado/proper-models/simple_habex/README_Habex.txt

 The user needs to change the map_dir variable to point to the directory containing the optical surface error maps.
-The maps are available for download at a separate website, LOCATION TBD.
+The maps are available for download at a separate website, https://www.astro.caltech.edu/~gruane/maps.zip

 Example calls in IDL would be: